|

 Mrs. Watkins said that the firm kept the $0 she had originally paid on the contract.
 Dr. H. H. Hall, manager of the concern, admitted that the money had been kept, as work to cover that sum had already been done and was left in the woman's mouth.
 This she denied.

 Justice Miller scorned the firm for the manner of treating its patients.
 He advised that when such cases arise in the future to take the matter to the civil courts.
-Clif Langsdale, city attorney, said that other complaints had been made against the same firm.Labels: dentists, Main street, Penn street, police court, women
+Clif Langsdale, city attorney, said that other complaints had been made against the same firm.Labels: dentists, Judges, Main street, Penn street, police court, women

 July 16, 1907 DIES IN DENTAL CHAIR.